mah0001/metadata-editor-docs-v2/documenting_microdata.md

 ![image](img/ME_UG_v1-0-0_documenting_microdata_value_labels_copy_paste_menu.png)

-- **Variabe information**
+- **Variable information**

-The **Variable information** frame provides options to taga variable as being a sample weight, to edit the type of the variable, the range, and the format of the data it contains, and to inform the application of values to be rteated as missing values.
+The **Variable information** frame provides options to tag a variable as being a sample weight, to edit the type of the variable, the range, and the format of the data it contains, and to inform the application of values to be treated as missing values.
 ![image](img/ME_UG_v1-0-0_documenting_microdata_variable_information.png)

    - ***Is weight***